 - Internal Rate of Return (IRR): Definition, significance of IRR, approximation to calculate IRR.
 Why IRR is an excellent indicator.
 Evaluating the calculated IRR of a project.

 - Financial risk assessment of a project: Types of risk, sensitivity analysis, how to proceed, the definition of critical values, what if the risk is assessed as very high, measures to reduce risk.
 Banking papers, the practicality of financial risk assessment.

 - Summary and discussion: Technical and economic side of a project, how to develop the very best project.
 Real case problems, joint discussion.
 Suggestions for day to day work.

 Prof Helmut Koerber, Dipl-Physiker (MSc), Dr (PhD) of Engineering is a Senior Consultant and CEO of APC Angewandte Physik (Applied Physics) Consulting AG, Allschwil, Switzerland, and a lecturing professor at University of Furtwangen (HFU), Black Forest, Germany, previously also at HTW University of Berlin.
 He has been advising companies, governmental authorities and NGOs in matters of energy efficiency, risk and safety, prevention of industrial accidents as well as environment protection - in all cases financial feasibility analyses included.
 His main research focuses on biomass to energy technologies, Critical Infrastructures (Crit-Is) with an emphasis on the security of electricity supply, and core melting in light water reactors providing fundamental insight into the Fukushima accident long before it occurred.

 In his many years of working all around the globe (North and Latin America, Europe, Mid-East, South and Southeast Asia, Pacific, Africa), Helmut was able to gain comprehensive professional experience through a wide variety of projects (power plants, chemical, textile and agro industry, waste incineration, refineries, mining) as well as through training of postgraduates.
 He is a highly successful lecturer for both engineers and non-technical professionals.
 As such he has provided more than 100 courses.

 Prof Koerber is a licensed expert of “Environment Protection and Safety Technology” corresponding to §29a BImSchG (Bundes-Immissions-Schutz-Gesetz, = German Federal Act for Emission Protection).
-He is author of several books and of teaching materials for lecturers.
+He is the author of several books and of teaching materials for lecturers.
 He has published widely in journals, conference proceedings, as well as government and industry reports.